-- Ancient Conspiracy: In Joseph Balsamo, a secret society led by a Great Copt seeks to radically usher in the French Revolution by behind-the-scenes schenanigans.
+- Ancient Conspiracy: In Joseph Balsamo, a secret society led by a Great Copt seeks to radically usher in the French Revolution by behind-the-scenes shenanigans.

-- Historical-Domain Character: He appears occassionally in movies.
+- Historical-Domain Character: He appears occasionally in movies.
 One notable instance is Roberto Rossellini's Viva L'Italia where he appears, dressed in a dapper white suit, to meet Giuseppe Garibaldi after he takes Palermo.
-True enough, the real Dumas indeed wrote reportage on Garibaldi's expedition.
+True enough, the real Dumas did indeed write a report on Garibaldi's expedition.

-- Impossibly Tacky Clothes: In Les Quarante-Cinq/The Forty-Five Guardsmen, we are informed that they have no uniform and, since they are just arrived to Paris, they are provided with money to buy new clothes, the results were a motley assortment of styles and decorations, "generally in bad taste".
+- Impossibly Tacky Clothes: In Les Quarante-Cinq/The Forty-Five Guardsmen, we are informed that they have no uniform and, since they are just arrived in Paris, they are provided with money to buy new clothes; the results were a motley assortment of styles and decorations, "generally in bad taste".

 - Misplaced Wildlife: Le Chevalier de Sainte-Hermine features alligators, vampire bats (only mentioned by the main character) and the Kraken (mentioned by the narrator) as creatures that can be encountered in the jungles and lakes of, wait for it...
 India.